one-among-us/data/people/Dethelly/page.en.md

 >
 > Hope you cherishes life, hope still exists; you will only miss the opportunity if you leave too early.
 >
-> Hope you remembers sugar……
+> Hope you'll all remember Sugar.

 Take care.

-[^1]: Derived from Spanish, which means "Goodbye, Have a safe journey".

 <!-- Contributor：[KiraRettosei](http://github.com/KiraRettosei) -->
 <!-- The contributor of this entry is anonymous on the fore-end -->